openedx/edx-platform/lms/djangoapps/dashboard/decisions/0002-deprecate-sysadmin-dashboard-adr.rst

 -------

 Maintaining the sysadmin dashboard is challenging, and it is not widely used.
-The code is part of the lms application, even though most of it's use cases are relevant to course authoring.
+The code is part of the lms application, even though most of its use cases are relevant to course authoring.

 The sysadmin dashboard would be better suited as a pluggable django application, using appropriate APIs in the cms application